arnau/obsidian-metatable/README.md

 - Run `yarn build`.
 - Create a `obsidian-metatable` under your vault's `.obsidian/plugins/` directory.
 - Copy over `main.js`, `versions.json` and `manifest.json`.
+- Enable plugin in the “Community Plugins” Settings section.
+- Open a file (notice that previously opened files won't get the effects of the plugin until reopened or changed).

 ## Licence